Wayne van der Bank

+van der Bank originally started his career playing in South Africa in the Currie Cup with the likes of the Golden Lions and Pumas.
+He then joined the New England Free Jacks of the MLR where he helped the team complete a three-peat from 2023-2025.
+He was also the Major League Rugby Player of the Year in 2024.

 Pro career

 A former Blue Bull youth player Wayne van der Bank was named in the 2017 South Africa U20s side.
 He was also named in the South African 7s Academy.

-He previously played for the in the Currie Cup and the in the Rugby Challenge.
+van der Bank previously played for the in the Currie Cup and the in the Rugby Challenge.

 He made his Currie Cup debut for the Golden Lions in July 2019, starting their opening match of the 2019 season against the at inside centre.
-He would then Play for Pumas the following year appearing in 11 matches scoring 1 trie.
+From 2020 to 21, Van Der Bank would stay in the Currie Cup now playing for Pumas he appeared in 11 matches scoring 1 trie.

-Van Der Bank would sign with the New England free jacks for the 2022 season.
-He would appear in 16 matches scoring 4 tries.
+In October of 2021, it was announced van Der Bank signed with the New England Free Jacks of Major League Rugby for the 2022 season.
+He appeared in 16 matches starting 14, and scored four tries during his first year with the club as they reached the Eastern Conference final.

-In 2023 Van der Bank would appear in 10 match’s being apart of the New England free jacks MLR championship team.
+During the 2023 season van der Bank would start 10 matches for the New England Free Jacks scoring two tries as the team won their first MLR championship.

 The following year in 2024 he would have a break out year leading the league in both tackle breaks (69) and defenders beaten (92) as well as scoring 10 tries.
-This would lead to him being named Major league Rugby player of the year.
-As well as being named to the All MLR first team.
-He would also win another championship with the free jacks at the end of the year.

-van der Bank would be featured on sports centers top 10 plays for a trie he scored vs Athem Rugby in round 18 of the 2024 season.
-He would be the only MLR player featured on the show that season.
+This would lead to him being named Major league Rugby player of the year, as well as being named to the All MLR first team.
+He would also help the Free Jacks win a second consecutive championship beating the Seattle Seawolves in the final.
+Van der Bank was also featured on SportsCenter's top 10 plays for a trie he scored vs Athem Rugby in round 18 of the 2024 season.
+He was the only MLR player featured on the show that season.

-During the 2025 season he would make his 50th cap for the free jacks.
-Winning a third straight championship at the end of the season.
+During the 2025, season he would make his 50th cap for the free jacks.
+In total he would appear 14 matches making 8 starts and scoring one trie as he and the Free Jacks won a third straight championship at the end of the season.

+van der Bank rejoined the Free Jacks for the 2026, campaign and served as captain for multiple games due to injuries suffered by Joe Johnston.
+He appeared in 7 games scoring two tries as the Free Jacks missed the postseason.

+Coaching career

+In the Fall 2025, he joined the Harvard University Women’s Rugby team as an assistant coach.